 Scots English College tries to create a safe environment at its campus in Sydney for all its students and staff.
 We also try to provide students with relevant and useful information about personal safety.
-A member of the NSW Police visits our premises to speak to international students about safety.

-Scots English College also provides information to international students about safety and security in the Students' Handbook which is provided to every new student during Orientation.
+A member of the NSW Police visits our premises Scots English College also provides information to international students about safety and security in the Students' Handbook which is provided to every new student during Orientation.

-If a student encounters a threatening situation, he/ she may also contact the NSW Police by dialing 000.
+If a student encounters a threatening situation, he/ she may also contact the NSW Police by dialling 000.

-Our Student Service can assist students with non-urgent situations, If we cannot assist student directly, we will refer students to the relevant external agency.
+Our Student Service can assist students with non-urgent situations, if we cannot assist student directly, we will refer students to the relevant external agency.